NovatecConsulting/developer-security-training/Challenge 2: Broken Authentication - Solutions/README.md

 As excepted, this GET call shows `Current password is not correct.` as result.
 You have to test different variants.
 By example, you can try a GET call without the `repeat` parameter:
 ![3_4_4](screenshots/solution3_4_4.png)
 This leads to the message `New and repeated password do not match.`
-In contrast, removing the `current` parameter will show all user information for Bender.
+In contrast, removing the `current` parameter will show all user information for Bender and brings the wanted effect.
 ![3_4_5](screenshots/solution3_4_5.png)
 Also, the given parameter value `passwordnew` becomes the new password for Bender.